solpyro/AdventOfCode2022/README.md

 I felt my wheels spinning as I tried to figure out how to parse this one, and after a few hours without inspiration, I had a look through the solutions megathread and took inspiration from [u/Premun](https://www.reddit.com/r/adventofcode/comments/zkmyh4/comment/j037c4c/?utm_source=share&utm_medium=web2x&context=3)'s parsing solution.
 Of course, implementing that in Processing's perculiar flavour of Java took a little more effort, but eventually I had the data, and I even had a working stringifier so I can print the packets to the console.
 The comparison algorithm was also heavily borrowed from u/Premun, so that first star is partially theirs.

+That stringifier's going to come in handy for Part 2.
+I'm just going to have to decide on the best way to sort an immutable list in Java.
+(Processing's `ArrayList.sort` method doesn't seem to work)

 ## Day 14: ???

 ## Day 15: ???